As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 HOW TO MAKE LOW CARB SLOPPY JOE STUFFED BELL PEPPERS

-This super easy and satisfying dinner recipe only take about an hour, including prep time!
-It’s ready to enjoy in just 6 simple steps, and is even mostly hands-off once you get it into the oven.
+This super easy and satisfying dinner recipe only takes about an hour, including prep time!
+It’s ready to enjoy in just a few steps.

 Remove right away from the oven so that the peppers don’t get overcooked or burnt.
 Sprinkle with the remaining chopped parsley, and serve warm.